Illinois Election Center

 Last updated on March 13, 2020 - as always, it's best to double check with your state for any recent changes to election rules in your state: Illinois Election Website

 You can also register in person (and vote) at your local elections office during the "grace period."
 The grace period starts 27 days before Election Day and ends on Election Day.
 Grace Period Voting does NOT take place at your regular polling place.
 Grace Period Voting almost always happens at your Local Election Office.
 Contact your Local Election Office for more information.

 If you're not voting for the first time in Illinois, you don't need to provide ID to vote by in person.

-If you registered to vote by mail, are voting for the first time, and didn't provide your driver's license number, state ID number, last 4 digits of your Social Security number, or a copy of a current ID or government document that shows your name and address when you registered, you'll need to provide one of these when you vote in person during early voting or on Election Day.
+If you registered to vote by mail, are voting for the first time, and didn't provide your driver's license number, state ID number, last 4 digits of your Social Security number, a copy of a current and valid photo ID, a utility bill, bank statement, paycheck, government check, or other government documentation that shows your name and address, or a student ID and mail postmarked to you at your residence, you'll need to provide one of these when you vote in person during early voting or on Election Day.

 If you are voting by absentee ballot, you must provide a copy of one of the following forms of ID with your absentee ballot: